Anagārika

-In Buddhism, an anagārika (Pali, 'homeless one', /pi/; f. anagārikā /pi/) is a person who has given up most or all of their worldly possessions and responsibilities to commit full-time to Buddhist practice.
+In Buddhism, an anagārika (Pali, 'homeless one', /pi/; f. anagārikā /pi/) is a person who has given up most or all of their worldly possessions and responsibilities to commit full-time to Buddhist practice and activities.
 It is a midway status between a bhikkhu or bhikkhuni (fully ordained monastics) and laypersons.
-An anagārika takes the Eight Precepts, and might remain in this state for life.
+Whereas a novice (sāmaṇera or sāmaṇerī) formally takes ordination, wears robes, and observes ten precepts, an anagārika takes the Eight Precepts, an option that has gained some traction among Western Buddhists.